boazdavid/llama-stack-examples/README.md

 >
 > **Please join us!** We welcome [PRs](https://github.com/The-AI-Alliance/llama-stack-usecase1/pulls) and suggestions as [issues](https://github.com/The-AI-Alliance/llama-stack-usecase1/issues).
 Use the [discussions](https://github.com/The-AI-Alliance/llama-stack-usecase1/discussions) for general questions and suggestions.
 For more information about joining this project or other AI Alliance projects, go [here](https://the-ai-alliance.github.io/contributing/).

+If you are interested in running Llama Stack on Kubernetes or OpenShift, see [these examples from opendatahub.io](https://github.com/opendatahub-io/llama-stack-demos).

 ## Getting Started